-- 1. Attend a Word for Dissertation workshop, or set up a consultation appointment with a staff member at the KNC (knc-info@umich.edu or 647-5836). - 2.
-Set up a template for your dissertation chapters. - a.
+- 1. Set up a template for your dissertation chapters. - a.
 Configure your styles to have the look and feel you want (see the Working with Styles section on page Z).
 For example, you can build that nasty two-inch margin for chapter titles right into your Heading 1 style. - b.
-Set your margins (see Setting Margins on page 2). - c.
+Set your margins (see Setting Margins on page 9). - c.
 If needed, set up the multi-level list style for the numbering of your chapters, main sections in the chapter, captions and so on (see Automatic Chapter and Subsection Numbering on page 10). - d.
-Use a template to start each new chapter (see Creating and Using Templates on page 12). - 3.
-Share the file(s) with your advisors using Tracked Changes so you can see what they suggest (see the Commenting and Reviewing section on page 18.) - 4.
+Use a template to start each new chapter (see Creating and Using Templates on page 12). - 2.
+Share the file(s) with your advisors using Tracked Changes so you can see what they suggest (see the Commenting and Reviewing section on page 18.) - 3.
 While writing, follow these guidelines: - a.
 Use the Heading 1 style for your chapter titles, Heading 2 for the main sections of each chapter, Heading 3 for sub-sections, and so on. - b.
 If you are using automatic numbering of your chapters and subheadings, when you apply the Heading 1 style to your chapter title, each chapter will think it is Chapter 1.
 Right-click (or Control-click) on "Chapter 1" and select Bullets and Numbering.
 In the Bullets and Numbering dialog box, click the Customize button, and change the Start at: number.
 Note if you put the files all into one document, you may have to go back and change this later. - c.
 If you don't like the way your headings or captions look, DO NOT edit them individually.
-Instead, modify the look and feel of the style itself, so it will automatically change any occurrences in the document (see the Working with Styles section on page Z).
+Instead, modify the look and feel of the style itself, so it will automatically change any occurrences in the document (see the Working with Styles section on page Z). - 4.
+If you use EndNote to manage your citation and bibliography style, use only one EndNote library for your entire dissertation.
+Though Word can handle working with multiple libraries, there are occasionally issues when combining your chapters together into one document when you use multiple libraries.

-- 5. If you use EndNote to manage your citation and bibliography style, use only one EndNote library for your entire dissertation.
-Though Word can handle working with multiple libraries, there are occasionally issues when combining your chapters together into one document when you use multiple libraries. - 6.
-Enjoy the writing process!
+5. Enjoy the writing process!